nano-o/ivy-proofs/fba-paxos/README.md

 * Included in the build only through explicit `#include <...>` lines.
   There are no makefile targets for separate compilation of object files.

 *Exception:* The XDR definitions are compiled to headers under `xdr/`.
-The cannot be rehomed under `libscp/` because of a use of `#include "..."` syntax (instead of `#include <...>`) in their generated code.
+They cannot be rehomed under `libscp/` because of a use of `#include "..."` syntax (instead of `#include <...>`) in their generated code.